jafsia/Rough-Set-Theory/README.md

-Procedure of RST in the R code for typhoid fever prediction
+Procedure of RST in the R code for typhoid fever prediction.

 To perform appropriate RST, the R code follow the procedure below, after data set is loaded.
 1. Discretize explanatory variable (X) and objective variable (Y)